ericspod/Eidolon/BUILDING.md

 ### Building Ogre with MinGW 64-bit Supplied with Anaconda

-Building Ogre with the MinGW specified above requires a few code tweaks.
+Building Ogre with the MinGW specified above may require a few code tweaks.
 Read the following, the first is a step guide and the second is the changes to Ogre code necessary to get MinGW to work:
  * http://www.ogre3d.org/tikiwiki/tiki-index.php?page=Building+Ogre+with+boost+1.50+upwards+and+MinGW
  * http://www.ogre3d.org/tikiwiki/tiki-index.php?page=TDM+MinGW64+build+guide